e4lejandr0/subnet/README.md

 # Subnet Calculator

-A subnet calculator implemented using constexpr metaprogramming.
+A subnet calculator implemented with C++ templates to allow for extensibility shall we ever run out of IPv6 addresses...
-For fun and learning purposes.

 # License